zilliztech/vts/docs/en/connector-v2/sink/Clickhouse.md

 - `database`: Retrieves the database from the upstream schema.
 - `table_name`: Retrieves the table name from the upstream schema.
-- `rowtype_fields`: Retrieves all fields from the upstream schema and automatically maps them to Doris field descriptions.
+- `rowtype_fields`: Retrieves all fields from the upstream schema and automatically maps them to Clickhouse field descriptions.
 - `rowtype_primary_key`: Retrieves the primary key from the upstream schema (this may be a list).
 - `rowtype_unique_key`: Retrieves the unique key from the upstream schema (this may be a list).